 Riparian upland forest habitats at the Site will be managed using a combination of passive and active techniques.
-Buffer areas of over 750 feet will be retained around the two northern-most vernal pools, and the southern pool will be buffered by approximately 600 feet of undisturbed forest.
-Losses of adjacent contiguous forest habitat on the eastern periphery to the southern pool comprise less than 10% of the total contiguous area within a 750 radius buffer, and area not anticipated to significantly impact the functional attributes of this sensitive habitat unit (Calhoun and Klemens 2002).
+Buffer areas of over 750 feet will be retained around the two northern-most vernal pools, and the southern poll-pool will be buffered by approximately 600 feet of undisturbed forest.
+Losses of adjacent contiguous forest habitat on the eastern periphery to the southern pool compreise comprise less than 10% of the total contiguous area within a 750 radius buffer, and area not anticipated to significantly impac-impact the functional attributes of this sensitive habitat unit (Calhoun and Klemens 2002).
 A conservation buffer greater than 100 feet in width protects the head water areas of Stream J and almost its entire east and west banks.
-No homes are proposed within 50 feet of Wetland J/JJ and limited development including roadway, bridge, utility crossings and associated grading is proposed within 50 feet of the remainder of Wetland J/JJ.
+NoNo -homes are proposed within 50 feet of Wetland J/JJ and limited development including roadway, bridge, utility crossings and associated grading is proposed within 50 feet of the remainder of Wetland J/JJ.
+Alternately, Map ENV 5 does not presently indicate the maximum water quality buffer limits for the west bank of this stream (see Map ENV V, Appendix C).
+This is because the final BMP will include substantial modifications to the development plan that recognize this area's unique ecological value.
+The site plan will indicate, as part of the final site plan approval process; the presence of water quality and conservation buffers that will significantly increase the total area of habitat protection over and above the standard NYSDEC protections for riparian systems.
+Proposed modifications to development Block L include relocating the eastern most residential unit at the cul de sac to a location south and west of H 41 near the 14th hole, and creating a no-disturbance zone inside a 100-foot wide water quality buffer adiacent to the west bank of the headwaters (to be specifically noted on the final BMP figures).
+These adjustments to the original residential block design will allow for habitat protection within a combination of 100 foot conservation and water quality buffers around the headwaters area, and along an additional 200 feet of contiguous Stream J riparian habitat.
+Additional adjustments to the roadway access will be investigated in an effort to establish a continuous 50 foot wide water conservation buffer of undisturbed upland forest vegetation along the western (upslope) bank of Stream J. These additional road adjustments will be proposed during the site plan approval process.
 At Stream V, conservation buffers extent beyond 100 feet from the northeast bank, and water quality buffers extend between 60 to 100 feet on the southwest bank to protect water quality and maintain a healthy riparian habitat.
 Almost the entire area of forest surrounding Wetland AM-15, including the stand of shagbark hickory, is included in the NYSDEC 100-foot Adjacent Area, and will be protected from future disturbances of any kind.

 The primary management approach to be followed in these large contiguous units and the smaller forested knolls throughout the Site will be limits on use.
 Vehicle access and recreational use will be limited.
 To promote development of an old growth forest and its accompanying rich biological diversity, the two largest woodlots will be permitted to mature and logging will not be permitted.
-Standing dead and downed snags will not be felled or cleared except for trail maintenance and access.
+Standing dead and downed snags will not be felled or clearedexcept for trail maintenance and access.
 If tree felling activities in the smaller woodlots are required during Site construction efforts or for subsequent general maintenance of on-site facilities, cutting schedules will be restricted to the period of October through March to avoid potential impacts to bats and other nesting birds.